Logarithmic Subdiffusion from a Damped Bath Model: Abstract

 \section{Abstract}

-A damped heat bath is a modification of the standard oscillator heat bath model, wherein each bath oscillator itself has a Markovian coupling to its own heat bath.
-We modify such a model as described in \cite{Plyukhin2019} to one where the oscillators undergo linear rather than constant damping, and find that this generates a memory kernel which behaves like $k(t) \sim 1/t$ as $t\to \infty$ when the spectral density is Ohmic.
-This is a boundary case not considered in previous works.
-As the memory kernel does not have a finite integral, it is subdiffusive, and we numerically show the diffusion to go as $\expect{\Delta Q^{2}(t)} \sim t/\log(t)$ as $t\to \infty$.
+A damped oscillator heat bath model is a modification of the standard heat bath model, wherein each bath oscillator itself has a Markovian coupling to its own heat bath \cite{Plyukhin2019}.
+We modify such a model to one where the resulting damping of the oscillators is linear in their frequency rather than being a constant.
+We find that this generates a memory kernel which behaves like $k(t) \sim 1/t$ as $t\to \infty$, which is a boundary case not considered in previous works.
+As the memory kernel does not have a finite integral, the reduced system is subdiffusive, and we numerically show that diffusion goes as $\expect{\Delta Q^{2}(t)} \sim t/\log(t)$ as $t\to \infty$.
 We also numerically calculate the velocity correlation function in the asymptotic regime and use it to confirm the aforementioned subdiffusion.